 Meet Your Inclusive + Empowering Support Team

-Click on the therapists picture you would like to learn more about or just simply scroll down to get to know them all!
+Click on the therapist’s picture you would like to learn more about or just simply scroll down to get to know them all!

 Meet Lilly - Founder

-Adult - Business Coaching - EMDR Consultation
+Business Coaching - EMDRIA-Approved Consultant

-Trauma - Attachment - Preverbal Trauma - Adoption - EMDR - Identity - LGBTQ+
+Trauma - Attachment - Preverbal Trauma - Adoption - EMDR

-Meet Josie
+Meet Becca

 Meet Meagan